Stat184-Spring2026/Sec1_CP_Kevin_Timi_Naman/README.md

 ## Final Insight

 Overall, this analysis shows that MVP-level performance is not defined by scoring alone.
 Players like Nikola Jokić contribute across multiple categories, while guards like Luka Dončić and Shai Gilgeous-Alexander balance scoring with playmaking.
-This reinforces the importance of evaluating players based on their roles and overall impact rather than a single statistic.
+Although many things canchange our perspective these visualizations help us see patterns and trends This reinforces the importance of evaluating players based on their roles and overall impact rather than a single statistic.

 ## Authors